 - 38.1 The Board shall set and periodically review its policy on payments and benefits.
-If a person is a Member, employee of the Association or serves on the Board or any sub-committee he/she must not receive any payment or benefit unless it is permitted by the policy.
+If a person is a Member, employee of the Association or serves on the Board or any subcommittee he/she must not receive any payment or benefit unless it is permitted by the policy.
 In making any payment or conferring any benefit the Association shall act at all times with transparency, honesty and propriety. - 38.2 If a person serves on the Board or any sub-committee he/she must declare any personal or other external interests on an annual basis in accordance with the Association's Code of Conduct for Board Members.
 If while serving on the Board that person has any conflict of interest in any contract or other matter about to be discussed at a meeting, he/she must tell the Board.
 He/she will be required to leave the meeting while the matter is discussed and will not be allowed to vote on the matter or to stay in the meeting while any vote on the matter is being held.
 If that person is inadvertently allowed to stay in the meeting and vote on the matter, his/her vote will not be counted.
-If no quorum exists for the purpose of voting on a matter only because of the operation of this Rule 38.2, provided that there are at least three remaining Board Members who are entitled to remain in terms of this Rule 38.2, such remaining Board Members are deemed to constitute a quorum for the purposes of voting and may proceed to make a decision as a quorate Board. - 38.3 If a person serves on the Board or any sub-committee he/she must not receive any payment or benefit unless it is permitted by the Charities and Trustee Investment (Scotland) Act 2005 and as set out in the Association's policy referred to in Rule 38.1.
+If no quorum exists for the purpose of voting on a matter only because of the operation of this Rule 38.2, provided that there are at least three remaining Board Members are deemed to constitute a quorum for the purposes of voting and may proceed to make a decision as a quorate Board. - 38.3 If a person serves on the Board or any sub-committee he/she must not receive any payment or benefit unless it is permitted by the Charities and Trustee Investment

+(Scotland) Act 2005 and as set out in the Association's policy referred to in Rule 38.1.
 He/she shall also comply with the requirements of the Charities and Trustee Investment (Scotland) Act 2005 in respect of any conflict of interest that might arise.

-ELECTING BOARD MEMBERS
+APPOINTING BOARD MEMBERS